2023 Most Focused Master’s Degree Colleges for Dental Support Services in California

 Top 2 Most Focused Master’s Degree Colleges for Dental Support Services in California

-The school has an impressive undergrad student loan default rate.
-It’s only 1.0%, which is much lower than the national rate of 10.1%.
-The impressive undergraduate student-to-faculty ratio of to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+Students who start out at the school are likely to stick around.
+The freshman retention rate is 96%.
+The low undergrad student loan default rate of 0.5% is a good sign that students have an easier time paying off their loans than they might at other schools.
+For comparison, the national default rate is 10.1%.
+The impressive undergraduate student-to-faculty ratio of 9 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.

 Notes and References